 <property> <name>fs.s3.impl</name> <value>org.apache.hadoop.fs.s3a.S3AFileSystem</value> </property> <property> <name>fs.s3n.impl</name> <value>org.apache.hadoop.fs.s3a.S3AFileSystem</value> </property>

 <property> <name>fs.s3a.access.key</name> <value>YOUR_S3_ACCESS_KEY</value> </property> <property> <name>fs.s3a.secret.key</name> <value>YOUR_S3_SECRET_KEY</value> </property>

 and some additional S3a magic:

 <property> <name>fs.s3a.endpoint</name> <value>s3.eu-central-1.amazonaws.com</value> </property> <property> <name>com.amazonaws.services.s3.enableV4</name> <value>true</value> </property>

 Patching and recompiling Druid

-After the last update our task didn't even managed to start map reduce job and failed with:
+After the last update, our task didn't even manage to start the map reduce job, and failed with: